Mexican Pork Burgers with Tomatillo Salsa

 - Cotíja, or other grated Mexican white cheese

 - Thinly sliced tomato

-In a large mixing bowl, combine the garlic, epazote, oregano, chile powder, salt, cilantro and pork.
+In a large mixing bowl, combine the garlic, epazote, Mexican Fiesta seasoning, salt, cilantro and pork.

 Skewer the jalapenos and place directly over the gas flame of a burner.
 Rotate the jalapenos to char and blacken on all sides, about 5 minutes.
 Remove from heat and set aside to cool.

 Add lime juice, onion and beer to the pork mixture.
 When jalapeños are cool, remove some of the char with your fingers.
 Slice in half lengthwise, and remove the ribs and seeds.
 Finely chop and add half of the jalapeno to the pork, along with the chipotles.
 Mix thoroughly.
 Cover and refrigerate overnight.